mityu/yoMMD/doc/operation-guide.rst

 Toolbar menu
 ************

-yoMMD provides a menu on toolbar with icon |appicon|.
+yoMMD provides a menu on toolbar with icon |menuicon|.
 Menu items under the menu are:

 - Enable Mouse
 - Reset Position